 The primary content within Tethys Engineering are documents (both peer-reviewed and grey literature) which are actively collected and curated by a team of researchers at PNNL from a variety of sources.
 Members of the community are also encouraged to contribute to Tethys Engineering by identifying documents not yet in the collection.
 Where possible by copyright, Tethys Engineering will provide access to documents by uploaded PDFs.
 All content can be easily sorted and filtered on the Knowledge Base and Map Viewer databases.

 Tethys Engineering provides some additional resources that are meant to support progress with the MRE industry.
-These include: (1) an event calendar that tracks upcoming conferences, workshops, and webinars; (2) a list of organizations who are actively involved in research around MRE, sorted by number of publications; (3) a list of databases that supplement Tethys Engineering; and (4) contact information for other registered members within Tethys Engineering who have opted to share their information (only accessible while logged in).
+These include: (1) an event calendar that tracks upcoming conferences, workshops, and webinars; (2) a photo library that hosts photos of MRE devices and facilities that are available for free, third-party use; (3) a list of organizations who are actively involved in research around MRE, sorted by number of publications; (4) a list of databases that supplement Tethys Engineering; and (5) contact information for other registered members within Tethys Engineering who have opted to share their information (only accessible while logged in).

 Tethys Engineering Development Platform

 Tethys Engineering has been developed using Drupal 8, supporting a "smart" database that has certain advantages over standard databases.
 Tethys Engineering draws on many years of software and systems development from the Knowledge Encapsulation Framework (KEF) at PNNL, allowing users to semantically search and organize data through tagging individual files, documents, and multimedia products.
 Tethys Engineering is monitored and all content is quality assured and curated to ensure that content is current and accurate.
 Feedback and suggestions from users are actively encouraged, as website functionality and content are routinely added based on user input.